nirzaf/dotnetblogs/README.md

    ```bash
    npm run sync-deps
    ```
-   This will remove node_modules and package-lock.json, then run npm install to regenerate package-lock.json.
+   This script will:
+   - Remove node_modules and package-lock.json
+   - Generate a clean package-lock.json without installing modules
+   - Install dependencies properly using npm ci or npm install as a fallback

 2. Commit the updated package-lock.json file:
    ```bash